 The reason it makes the list of top things to do in Copenhagen, however, is the ability to get up close with the deer, some of who might even post for a selfie if you are lucky, and much-needed escape it offers from the chaos that Copenhagen inventible presents in peak tourists season.
-The city is wonderful, but everyone needs an escape sometimes right!
+The city is lovely, but everyone needs to escape sometimes, right!

 Bikes are available for hire near the front gate, or if you are feeling extra eager, you can cycle from Copenhagen city, and explore at your own pace.
-There are many different highlights are area but be sure not to miss the Hermitage Hunting Lodge a Baroque masterpiece built by Christian VI in 1736 to host royal banquets at Dyrehaven.
+There are many different highlights here, but be sure not to miss the Hermitage Hunting Lodge, a Baroque masterpiece built by Christian VI in 1736 to host royal banquets at Dyrehaven.

-No list of the best things to do in Copenhagen would be complete concerning Nyhaven, the 17th-century waterfront, canal and entertainment district once filled with alehouses, ladies of the night and dirty sailor but now filled with beautiful colored old houses covered into upscale restaurants.
+No list of the best things to do in Copenhagen would be complete concerning Nyhaven, the 17th-century waterfront, canal and entertainment district once filled with alehouses, ladies of the night, and dirty sailor but now filled with beautiful colored old houses covered into upscale restaurants.

-As you might expect you will have to face an onslaught of selfie-stick wielding tourists who would trample over their own children to get the perfect shot, and the restaurants – will nice – are not the best in the city, but don’t let this dissuade you…Nyhavn is a well-polished gem, with a lively atmosphere and plenty of fabulous people watching.
+As you might expect, you will have to face an onslaught of selfie-stick wielding tourists who would trample over their children to get the perfect shot, and the restaurants – will nice – are not the best in the city, but don’t let this dissuade you…Nyhavn is a well-polished gem, with a lively atmosphere and plenty of fabulous people watching.

 Unlike the disappointing Little Mermaid Statue, Nyhavn is proof that something being touristy does not mean it is not worth visiting.